aMytho/GlimBoi-Docs/content/docs/help/troubleshooting.md

 ## Why are commands not working?

 Ensure the cooldown is turned off or at a low rate.
 Check that you have the required rank to run the command.
 You may also need points to run the command.
 Most of these conditions will alert you in chat if they are not met.
-You can also check the state of the command (disabled or enabled) as well as the revelant triggers.
+You can also check the state of the command (disabled or enabled) as well as the relevant triggers.

 ## Why are my stream stats (viewcount, followers, and new subs) not updating?